Cloudzero/cloudzero-uca-tools/README.md

-# CloudZero UCA Tools
+# CloudZero UCA Toolkit
 Utilities for generating, transforming and transmitting unit cost analytics (UCA) data to the CloudZero API.
 Visit our [UCA documentation](https://docs.cloudzero.com/docs/enhanced-unit-cost-analytics) to learn more about [CloudZero](https://www.cloudzero.com) and our enhanced unit cost analytics capabilities.

 ## Features
-* Transmit UCA v1.2 data to CloudZero (using the CloudZero UCA API)
+* Transmit UCA data to CloudZero (using the CloudZero UCA API)
-* Generate UCA v1.2 data
+* Generate UCA data
-* Transform ELB/ALB and CloudFront logs into UCA data (Coming Soon!)

 ## prerequisites
-* Tested on MacOS, should also run on Linux
+* Tested on MacOS, should probably run on Linux in general
 * Python 3.8 or newer
 * `pip` or your favorite method of installing packages from PyPi.
 Have you considered [pipx](https://pypa.github.io/pipx/)?